Open Banking regulations

 This means we adopt these processes:

-- The principle of leas privilege is applied throughout the organisation.
+The principle of least privilege is applied throughout the organisation.
 This is the limiting of access to the minimal level that will allow normal functioning.
 Staff have the lowest level of user rights that they can possible have to be able to still perform their tasks

 Our security procedures